-If you’re interested in working in a career in civil engineering, construction science or architecture, then a Masters in Construction Management may be the right degree for you.
+If you’re interested in working in a career in construction management, civil engineering, construction science or architecture, then a Masters in Construction Management may be the right degree for you.
 This degree gives you with advanced budgeting and planning skills needed in the field.

 Why Choose a Masters In Construction Management?